-I know some people prefer not to use Facebook, however, Facebook group is a great way to be connected in the expat community, finding jobs and apartments, and of course to build your own new circle of friends.
+I know some people prefer not to use Facebook.
+However, Facebook groups are simply the best way to become connected in the expat community, find jobs and apartments, and of course to build your own new circle of friends.

 You should also find the best grocery shop for your needs.
-If you are vegan, have any specific allergy or a good diet, your best bet is to ask the expat community for their suggestions.
+If you are vegan, have any specific allergy or have a good diet, your best bet is to ask the expat community for their suggestions.
 Find out where is the nearest, cheapest, and their opening hours.

 These are the biggest supermarkets in Vietnam, although some of them are available in the north but not in the south or vice versa.

 - Mega Market

 - Coop Mart